 You do not need prior mountaineering and climbing experience.
-But, you should be able to adapt with the high altitude regions.
+But, you should be able to adapt to the high altitude regions.

 So, endeavor the wild beauty of mountains and plateaus with a classic blend of Tibetan art and culture.
 Himal Eco Trek will take you to the Advanced Everest Base Camp to relish the pinnacles of sky dominating mountains in a serene and pristine environment of Tibet.

 Day 01: Arrive in Kathmandu

 Day 02: Obtain Chinese visa and Kathmandu Sightseeing Tour

 Day 05: Sightseeing Tour in Lhasa

 Day 06: Drive to Shigatse